Macrame Bracelet Tutorial: The Square Knot Made Easy!

 You can pre-thread beads onto your centre cord to incorporate them in your design.

-Slide a bead up to your knots to position it.
+Slide a bead up to your knot pattern to position it.

 Form the first part of your knot around the bead.